-Scheme Type and Details Lead Provider (S) Known or Estimated Costs / Known/Potential Funding Sources Timing / Progress Stokes Bay Feasibility Study - Coastal Partners are undertaking an Option Appraisal and Outline Design Study to assess and develop longer-term coastal management options at Stokes Bay, to protect key infrastructure from flooding & erosion, whilst preserving the amenity, historical & environmental value of the area.
-GBC / EA / HCC Secured Funding Sources: Southern Regional Flood & Coastal Committee - £200k Hampshire County Council - £50k GBC Capital Investment - £50k (plus £90k risk) Potential Funding Sources: FCERM Grant in Aid - not guaranteed.
-CIL funds Royal Haskoning DHV selected as consultant.
-Project baseline and concept options have been developed for further discussion with HCC and GBC.
-Expected completion Summer 2023.
+Scheme Type and Details Lead Provider (S) Known or Estimated Costs / Known/Potential Funding Sources Timing / Progress erosion, whilst preserving the amenity, historical & environmental value of the area.
+GBC Capital Investment - £50k (plus £90k risk) is due to be completed by March 2024.
+Potential Funding Sources: FCERM Grant in Aid - not guaranteed.
+External Royal Haskoning DHV selected as consultant.
+Short term do-minimum and longer term concept do-something options have been developed for further discussion with HCC and GBC.